 28. “Good Morning”

 Both the best possible song to open Graduation and absolutely the best song to start your day, “Good Morning” is disarmingly simple and incredibly potent.
 Whether it’s facing the sort of life-changing event like the graduation of its lyrics or easing yourself out of a particularly rough patch, this song is here, a healing salve for all wounds.

 “It is a weepin’ and a moanin’ and a gnashing of teeth” goes what was surely the darkest sample to hover out of car radios in the summer of 2012.
-This G.O.O.D.
-Music outing is a pitch-black work of show and tell; no matter how absurdist the bars coming out of Big Sean, Pusha-T, and 2 Chainz are, their humor is obscured by the cryptically foreboding production that surrounds them.
+This is the cream of the crop for the G.O.O.D.
+Music and Kanye West best songs subgenre of his catalog.
+On “Mercy,” the outing is a pitch-black work of show and tell; no matter how absurdist the bars coming out of Big Sean, Pusha-T, and 2 Chainz are, their humor is obscured by the cryptically foreboding production that surrounds them.
 Until light comes in the form of Mr. West, descending down from the heavens as a radiant chorus delivers him unto us, the mere mortals lost in endless suffering.
 He is a merciful lord indeed.

 Remember when this track single-handedly ruined any credibility Taylor Swift ever had?
 Good times.
 “Famous” is production dynamite, with that Sister Nancy sample representing one of Ye’s best chops in recent times.
 Rihanna embodies fame itself on her brief appearances on the track, and Ye is at his braggadocious best on this bountiful beat.